OUR EXPERTISE AND APPROACH

 Superannuation entitlements of parties can only be split after separation.
 A superannuation entitlement can be split through either:

-- an order of the Family Court or Federal Circuit Court
+- an order of the Federal Circuit and Family Court of Australia

 - a superannuation agreement